Bristol, United Kingdom

 * Single-room university residence accommodation, with a half-board meal package throughout;

-* 24-7 support from the Global Summer Schools team, as well as University of Bristol student leaders, who are also available to help with your questions and lead activities;
+* 24-7 support from the Bristol Summer team, as well as University of Bristol student leaders, who are also available to help with your questions and lead activities;

 Scholarships